derektypist/project-euler-052/README.md

 It can be seen that the number 125874, and its double, 251748, contain exactly the same digits, but in a different order.

-Find the smallest positive integer x, such that 2x, 3x, 4x, 5x, and 6x, contain the same digits.
+Find the smallest positive integer x, such that multiplied by integers {2,3,...,n}, contain the same digits.

 Information at [Project Euler 052](https://projecteuler.net/problem=52)

 ## UX

+**Getting Started**

+Enter a whole number between 2 and 6 and select the Submit Button.

 **User Stories**